Richard Robson (chemist): Honors and awards

 Robson received the Burrows Award from the Inorganic Division of The Royal Australian Chemical Institute in 1998 and was elected a Fellow of the Australian Academy of Science in 2000.
 He was elected a Fellow of the Royal Society in 2022.

-Robson shared the 2025 Nobel Prize in Chemistry for his early contribution to the field of Metal Organic Frameworks (MOFs).
+Robson shared the 2025 Nobel Prize in Chemistry for his early contribution to the field of metal–organic frameworks (MOFs).

+Personal life

+His daughter is former TV presenter Naomi Robson.